JoaoGranja/CarND-Advanced-Lane-Lines/.ipynb_checkpoints/writeup-checkpoint.md

 ### 4. Reinforce the video Pipeline using the provided challenge videos

-One improvement I did on the pipeline was on function `find_base_lanes_position` defined on file `frame.py` where instead of just consider the peaks of the histogram, I created a list of left and right peaks and then select the peaks each are roughly spaced by "lane width" and are closest to the image center.
+One improvement I did on the pipeline was on function `find_base_lanes_position` defined on file `frame.py`.
+Instead of just considering the highest peaks of the histogram, I created a list of highest left and right peaks and then selected the peaks each are roughly spaced by "lane width" and are closest to the image center.

-I also change the pipeline to handle with lane lines fitted by a polynomial line with order higher than 2.
+I also changed the pipeline to handle with lane lines fitted by a polynomial line with order higher than 2.

-I avoid images when the nonzero pixels in x and y within the window are fewer than `self.minpi` in four consecutive windows.
-In that case I consider that the image is not a good candidate to fit a lane line.
-This was important when the algorithm can not detect lines in shadows zone.
+On `find_lane_pixels` function of the `line` class, I avoided images when the nonzero pixels in x and y within the window are fewer than `self.minpix` in four consecutive windows.
+In that case I consider the image a bad candidate to fit a lane line.
+This was important when the algorithm could not detect lines in shadows zone.